 Where access to an existing allotment is from a Crown Road, the Crown Road must have an all weather surface to a standard suitable for 2WD access for a B99 vehicle under AS2890.1.

 Ridgelines

-maintenance of a Crown Road.
 Development roofline must not project above the ridgeline where visible from any public road or place.

 Council is not the Roads Authority and is not

 responsible for the construction or ongoing